Preston and Wyre Joint Railway: Blackpool and Lytham Railway, and more improvements

-On 17 May 1861, an Act was passed authorising the Blackpool and Lytham Railway, the future Blackpool South line.
+On 17 May 1861, an act of Parliament, the Blackpool and Lytham Railway Act 1861 (24 & 25 Vict. c. ix) was passed authorising the Blackpool and Lytham Railway, the future Blackpool South line.
 The line was ready by autumn 1862.
 Leisure traffic was expected to be the main income, and the winter months would be quiet and so the opening was delayed until 6 April 1863.
 The line did not connect to the Lytham branch of the Preston and Wyre Railway, nor at Blackpool, so the line was isolated.
 The company operated its own trains and had two locomotives.
 At least one was delivered by being hauled through the streets of Lytham by horses, because of the lack of a railway connection.
 An intermediate station was built at South Shore.
 The resort of St Annes did not yet exist.

-In 1871 the independent status of the line was reviewed because of financial difficulties, and by an Act of 29 June 1871, amalgamation with the Preston and Wyre Railway was authorised, along with provision for a connecting line at Lytham.
+In 1871 the independent status of the line was reviewed because of financial difficulties, and by an act of Parliament, the Lancashire and Yorkshire and London and North-western Railways (Blackpool and Lytham Railway, &c.)
+Act 1871 (34 & 35 Vict. c. lxiv) of 29 June 1871, amalgamation with the Preston and Wyre Joint Railway was authorised, along with provision for a connecting line at Lytham.

 The Lytham branch made a sharp divergence about three-quarters of a mile west of Kirkham.
-An Act of 1873 authorised a cut-off line, a little under a mile and a half in length and a connecting line was authorised at Lytham, connecting the Blackpool line to the original Lytham branch.
+An act of Parliament, the Lancashire and Yorkshire Railway (New Works and Additional Powers) Act 1873 (36 & 37 Vict. c. clxxix) of 21 July 1873 authorised a cut-off line, a little under a mile and a half in length and a connecting line was authorised at Lytham, connecting the Blackpool line to the original Lytham branch.
 Both sections were double track from opening on 1 July 1874.
 Lytham station on the P&WR was reduced to goods station status.
 The single-line link at Kirkham, now by-passed, was retained for the west-facing connection at what became called Kirkham Old Junction, enabling direct running from Lytham towards Poulton.
 The east-facing curve at Kirkham was closed in 1874.
 The Blackpool and Lytham line was doubled in 1876.